-A Next Level Program of Study requires completion of three specific courses in several different career areas.
+A Next Level Program of Study requires completion of three specific courses in a career area.
 Listed below are the NLPS courses that will be available next year (or are in development for subsequent years) at Mt.
 Vernon.
-For descriptions of the courses currently available, please visit that department's page in this Course Scheduling Handbook.
+All of the courses listed below are semester-long classes available or in development at Mt.
+Vernon.
+Additional NLPS programs can be taken through half-day Career and Technical Education (CTE) programs in which multiple courses can be taken concurrently.
+For descriptions of the courses and programs currently available, please visit the department pages in this Course Scheduling Handbook and the NLPS Guide on the MVHS Counseling Department Website.
 Talk to your counselor for more information or to enroll in an NLPS course for next year.
 Course offerings are subject to change based on enrollment numbers, teacher availability, and guidance from the Indiana Department of Education.

-AGRICULTURE

-Agriscience: Plants or Animals

-- Principles of Agriculture

-- Animal Science OR Plant and Soil Science

-- Advanced Animal Science OR

-- Advanced Plant and Soil Science
+AGRICULTURE INFORMATION TECHNOLOGY Agriscience: Plants or Animals Software Development Principles of Agriculture Principles of Computing • Animal Science OR Plant and Soil Science Website and Database Development Advanced Animal Science OR Software Development Advanced Plant and Soil Science Software Development Capstone Agriculture Biotechnology, Agriculture Research, OR Agribusiness Capstone

-COMPUTER SCIENCE
+COMPUTER SCIENCE/